playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 1. Pause the show then stop the microwave.
 2. Don't pause the show, go stop the microwave immediately.

-While the second option might be the more natural reaction at a moment's notice, you'll find yourself with a problem: You just missed the big announcement in the show and now you're left confused when you return to the TV.
+While the second option might be the more natural reaction at a moment's notice, you'll find yourself with a problem: You just missed the big announcement in the show, and now you're left confused when you return to the TV.

 Given your particular TV's lack of rewind functionality, you'd be stuck where you were without restarting the episode.

-However, if you had paused the show, you would have been able to un-pause once you'd turned off the microwave and see what the big reveal was.
+However, if you had paused the show, you would have been able to unpause once you'd turned off the microwave and see what the big reveal was.

 ---

-> Surely, this analogy doesn't have much to do with frontend development, does it?
+> Surely, this analogy has little to do with frontend development, right?

 Ahh, but it does!